kimmodal/AI-Learning-Resources/README.md

 ### Agent Security
 - Simon Willison.
 [The Lethal Trifecta for AI Agents: Private data, Untrusted Content, and External Communication](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/).
 Jun 2025.
 - ACSC, CISA, NSA, Cyber Center, NCSC NZ, & NCSC UK. *[Careful Adoption of Agentic AI Services](https://www.cyber.gov.au/business-government/secure-design/artificial-intelligence/careful-adoption-of-agentic-ai-services)*.
 May 2026.
-  > should be a required reading for anyone who implements ai agents to their systems
+  > should be a required reading for anyone who implements ai agents in their systems
 - Rich Harang.
 [Practical Security Guidance for Sandboxing Agentic Workflows and Managing Execution Risk](https://developer.nvidia.com/blog/practical-security-guidance-for-sandboxing-agentic-workflows-and-managing-execution-risk/). *NVIDIA Technical Blog*.
 Jan 2026.
-  > should be a required reading for anyone who implements ai agents to their systems too
+  > should be a required reading for anyone who implements ai agents in their systems
   - David Dworken & Oliver Weller-Davie.
 [Beyond permission prompts: making Claude Code more secure and autonomous](https://www.anthropic.com/engineering/claude-code-sandboxing). *Engineering at Anthropic*.
 Oct 2025.
     > "It is worth noting that **effective sandboxing requires both filesystem and network isolation**.
 Without network isolation, a compromised agent could exfiltrate sensitive files like SSH keys; without filesystem isolation, a compromised agent could easily escape the sandbox and gain network access.
 It’s by using both techniques that we can provide a safer and faster agentic experience for Claude Code users."
   - Luis Cardoso.
 [A Field Guide to Sandboxes for AI](https://www.luiscardoso.dev/blog/sandboxes-for-ai).
 Jan 2026.
-    > a thorough introduction to container, gvisor, microvm, and wasm/isolate.<br>
+    > a thorough introduction to containers, gvisors, microvms, and wasm/isolates.<br>
     > > "containers are not a sufficient security boundary for hostile code.
 They can be hardened, and that matters.
 But they still share the host kernel.
 The failure modes I see most often are misconfiguration and kernel/runtime bugs — plus a third one that shows up in AI systems: policy leakage."
   - [Sandboxing Agents with AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/concepts/sandboxing-concept.html). *NVIDIA AI Workbench User Guide*
     > What Sandboxing Does Not Cover